 Old pieces of legislation can come back and bite, it was the first time that I had ever seen the 1908 Allotment Act, and I will treat it with respect in the future.
 For a willing parish council with money, the provisions of the 1908 Allotment Act could potentially be used to block development.

 Planning & Design Practice is a multi-disciplinary team of Town Planners, Architects, Architectural Assistants and Design Professionals.
 We can take a project through from inception to completion but we also offer the flexibility to engage a client’s own architects and provide a planning service, whilst our design team can also work with clients who have engaged other town planning professionals.
-If you have a site and would like to consider your options for converting it why not give us a call on 01332 347 371 or 0114 221 0168 for a free confidential appraisal.
+If you have a site and would like to consider your options for converting it why not give us a call on 01332 347 371 or 0114 221 0168 for an initial no obligation consultation.

 Jonathan Jenkin, Managing Director, Planning & Design Practice Ltd